Hyperhidrosis treatment at Salem Hospital.

 Hyperhidrosis, or excessive sweating, usually occurs in the armpits, groin area, palms, or soles of the feet.
 Hyperhidrosis is normal when a person is nervous or experiencing a fever, but some people experience continual or chronic hyperhidrosis that requires medical treatment.

-Hyperhidrosis is usually benign (although socially distressing).
-It may, however, signal the presence of a more serious medical condition.
+Hyperhidrosis causes patients significant functional impairment and social distress.
 Hyperhidrosis can be related to nervous system disorders, low blood sugar, thyroid problems, and other medical issues.
 Patients experiencing hyperhidrosis should always consult with a doctor for diagnosis and potential treatment.

 - Thoracoscopic sympathectomy, a surgical treatment in which part of the sympathetic nerve Trompe in the thoracic region is destroyed.
 Hyperhidrosis surgery interrupts the sympathetic nerve pathways that lead to the sweat glands, reducing the amount of sweat they produce.